 If you don’t have a lot of experience yet, you need to be even more thoughtful about how you guide your visitors through your work.
 Don’t use some template meant to showcase a huge grid of projects or you’ll only call attention to what’s missing.
 Customize your portfolio with immersive case studies that help us dive into the work you do have.
 Don’t fluff anything up, just think about the work you have to share and decide what layout would showcase it best.

-This is literally one of the reasons I created Semplice, my portfolio system for designers.
+This is literally one of the reasons I created Semplice, my WordPress-based portfolio system for designers.
 Every designer is different and you should be able to build a portfolio with 30 projects, or with just three.
 A good designer can create a compelling portfolio with just a few projects, so long as they're intentional with their design.